Visual Attend & Scan Activities

 If a student is not demonstrating the ability to visually attend, start with encouraging them to visually attend to lights.
 There are many commercially available light up toys.
-Most of these toys also have sound.
+Most of these toys also have a sound.
 This may help a student orient toward the toy but it can also be a distraction as some students can't look and listen at the same time.
-At some point, you will want the student to be able to attend without the assistance of sound.
-For this reason, find toys that allow the sound to be turned off or select toys and materials that light up without sound.
-Possible materials that light up include: Christmas lights, light up toys, disco balls, bubble lamps, lava lamps, rope lights, ipods, ipads, computers, television, etc.
+At some point, you will want the student to be able to attend without the assistance of a sound.
+For this reason, find toys that allow the sound to be turned off or select toys and materials that light up without making a sound.
+Possible materials that light up include Christmas lights, light up toys, disco balls, bubble lamps, lava lamps, rope lights, iPods, iPads, computers, television, etc.

 Visually attend to pictures